Lionfish: Description

 According to the National Oceanic and Atmospheric Administration, "lionfish have distinctive brown or maroon, and white stripes or bands covering the head and body.
 They have fleshy tentacles above their eyes and below the mouth; fan-like pectoral fins; long, separated dorsal spines; 13 dorsal spines; 10–11 dorsal soft rays; three anal spines; and six or seven anal soft rays.
 An adult lionfish can grow as large as 18 inches."

 Juvenile lionfish have a unique tentacle located above their eye sockets that varies in phenotype between species.
 The evolution of this tentacle is suggested to serve to continually attract new prey; studies also suggest it plays a role in sexual selection.

 Species

-Currently, 12 recognized species are in this genus:
+Currently, 5 recognized species are in the genus Pterois: